wbeck32/backend-quiz/QUIZ.md

 * All fields are required, otherwise return 400 error
 * Reviews should be stored in same format indicated above on the restaurant document in a `reviews` property, which is an array of reviews.
-* You need to check if that user (via email) has already created a review for this restaurant.
+* You need to check if that user (via `email` prop) has already created a review for this restaurant.
 If they have, return 400 error and don't save the review.

 ### Retrieve list of restuarants and their reviews